 This is my fifth post about our family's visit to Minnesota and Wisconsin.
 I recommend reading the first, second, third, and fourth posts.
 Because I blog about educational travel, I was given media rates, discounts, complimentary admission tickets, and other benefits for some of the places we visited.
 Many attractions we toured are free to everyone and I paid full price for the rest.
 How much I paid has no bearing on my reviews.
 Everything I share is something that I absolutely recommend.

-Family Fun in Red Wing, Minnesota
+Family Fun in Minnesota and Wisconsin, Part 5: Red Wing

 So, Red Wing.
 I knew nothing about this town (including the fact that it existed) before I started planning this trip.
 When I discovered that it had a museum and was home to the World's Largest Boot, I figured it would be worth a quick stop as we drove to our next destination.
 But the more I learned, the more I realized we needed a full day to see Red Wing.
 What a neat place!